 Emma's mother has taught her that one day her prince will come.
 Emma refuses Francis's first proposals because she always expected to marry a True Prince.
 Even when they win a battle together and travel to his kingdom she is unhappy and uncertain.
-When Francis offers to set her free, at the cost of great embarrassment to herself, she sees how much he is willing to do for her and all the people he loves and she realises she loves him.
-She has had the aim the wrong way around her whole life: instead of worrying about whether a prince would fall in love with her, she should have worried whether she would fall in love.
+When Francis offers to set her free, at the cost of great embarrassment to himself, she sees how much he is willing to do for her and all the people he loves and she realises she loves him.
+She realises she has had her aim the wrong way around her whole life: instead of worrying about whether a prince would fall in love with her, she should have worried whether she would fall in love with him.
 And she has.

 - How does Francis change during the story?

 At the beginning of the story, Francis rides behind Iron Henry.
 He gets changed when Iron Henry tells him to, and he lets Iron Henry lead when they confront the Witch.
 Only after he is placed in the completely powerless body of a frog does Francis begin to act independently.
 He fights and pleads and bargains to become a prince again so he can free Iron Henry.
-Once he is Francis again, he leads the way to Iron Henry, argues with a King, attacks a Witch to try to save Emma, and eventually solves all the problems of the kingdom because he has gained enough self-confidence to rely on his intuition.
+Once he is Francis again, he leads the way to Iron Henry, argues with a King, attacks a Witch, and eventually solves all the problems of the kingdom because he has gained enough self-confidence to rely on his intuition.

-At the beginning of the story, Francis shows off recklessly by standing on his horse and he teases Iron Henry by hiding.
-He boasts about which princess he will have but it is clear he does not think he will succeed in winning a princess.
+At the beginning of the story, Francis shows off by recklessly standing on his horse and he teases Iron Henry by hiding.
+He boasts about which princess he will marry but it is clear he does not think he will succeed in winning a princess.
 In short, he acts brashly to cover up his insecurities.

-By the end of the story, Francis has gained humility from being a helpless ugly frog.
+By the end of the story, Francis has the confidence to behave sensitively.
 He can comfort frightened and hurt Princesses, and show a King what to do to repair his destroyed treasure.
-He realises that Emma is refusing his proposals because he hasn't told her he loves her, and he begins to suspect she loves him.
+He realises that Emma is refusing his proposals because he hasn't told her he loves her, so he does.

 - Did Francis only become brave and determined after Emma kissed him?

 No. Francis showed courage and determination before Emma kissed him.
 He retrieved the Golden Orb from a dangerous well.
 He jumped past attacking guards to get to Emma in the Great Hall.
 He asked princesses to marry him.
 He pretended he wasn’t scared after the soldiers nearly killed him.
 He never gave up trying to save Iron Henry.
 He risked his life by attacking the witch in an attempt to keep Emma safe.

 5. CATEGORY: SYNTHESIS